tmjonker/react-portfolio/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is my portfolio that was recreated using React.
+You can view it at http://www.tmjonker.com.

 ## Available Scripts